-The report of the Audit Committee can be found on page 35.
+The report of the Audit Committee can be found on page 28.

-responsibility The Board's for the remuneration of its Executive Directors is delegated to the Remuneration Committee.
+The Board's responsibility for the remuneration of its Executive Directors is delegated to the Remuneration Committee.
 The Committee comprises only Non-Executive Directors and is chaired by Niall Mills.
-The committee regularly reviews the Company's remuneration policy in the context of the Company's risk management framework to ensure that it does not promote inadvertently irresponsible behaviour.
-The report of the Remuneration Committee can be found on page 38.
+The committee regularly reviews the Company's remuneration policy in the context of the Company's risk management framework to ensure that it does not inadvertently promote irresponsible behaviour.
+The report of the Remuneration Committee can be found on page 30.